xsystems/xsystems-haproxy-letsencrypt/README.md

 ## Use the Image

-1. Create a HAProxy configuration file called `haproxy.cfg`, in which your domain certificate path is: `/usr/local/etc/haproxy/certs/${PROXY_DOMAIN}.pem`
+1. Create a HAProxy configuration file called `haproxy.cfg`, in which a domain certificate path is: `/usr/local/etc/haproxy/certs/{YOUR_DOMAIN_HERE}.pem`
 2. Create a Dockerfile:

         FROM xsystems/haproxy-letsencrypt:latest